suhasbm09/College_Chabot/readme.md

 ---

-## 📮 Feedback with Firebase
+## 📮 Feedback with Firebase (Suggestion Box)

-After each response, users can mark it as:

-* ✅ Helpful
-* ❌ Not Helpful
+After interacting with the chatbot, users are encouraged to leave a suggestion or comment about their experience.
+This serves as a feedback loop to improve the system and address unanswered queries.

+🧾 Feedback Form Includes:

+    📧 Email Address

+    💬 Suggestion / Query / Comment

+    ⭐ Rating (1 to 5 stars)

-All feedback is stored in **Firestore**, useful for future training or moderation.
+All feedback is securely stored in Firebase Firestore, allowing developers to:

+    Review suggestions for improvements

+    Track user satisfaction trends over time

+    Identify missing information in the chatbot knowledge base

+🛠️ Setup: Create a Firebase project at console.firebase.google.com, enable Firestore, and download the service account key (firebase-service-key.json).
+Place it inside the backend/ directory.
+The backend is already configured to use this key securely.

+    You can extend this system to filter, search, or export responses for future dataset enhancement or model fine-tuning.

 ---